Medical Director: Una McCann, M.D.

 - People who would benefit from intensive coping skills training in a group setting.

 A team of licensed mental health professionals provide evidence-informed, short-term, intensive psychiatric treatment for patients who are able to function safely while they continue to live in the community.
-Patients attend the program Monday through Friday from 9:30am-12:30pm.
+Patients attend the program three days a week from 9:30am-12:30pm.
 A typical treatment day consists of three groups for symptom reduction and skills training.
 The groups are influenced by CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavior Therapy), and Mindfulness with an emphasis on skills training.
 Patients also receive weekly individual psychotherapy sessions with an IOPA therapist and weekly medication reviews by the IOPA psychiatrist.
 Transportation assistance may be provided to and from the program for those residing in a limited area.
 When discharged, most patients return to their former outpatient therapist, empowered with the skills to take part in their lives more fully.

 Daily groups develop skills in the following categories: